dhaval-28/School_District_Analysis/README.md

 As you can see in the images above, Thomas High School's overall performance went down from 90% to 65%.
 This puts Thomas High School from one of the top performing school to one of the average performing schools.

 ### How does replacing the ninth-grade scores affect the following: Math scores by grade
+Replacing 9th grade score with NaNs at Thomas High Shcool did not change math score.
 Math Score Before replacing with NaNs :

 ![Math scores by grade](https://github.com/dhaval-28/School_District_Analysis/blob/main/MathScore-at%20gradelevel-Before.png)